-Tenuta Centoporte is a dream combination - a hotel in the same family from its beginnings, mixed with real boutique style and unmistaken hints of Puglia.
+Hotel Tenuta Centoporte is a dream combination, a hotel in the same family from its beginnings, mixed with real boutique style and unmistaken hints of Puglia.
 Maybe, in theory, the hotel is a little large to be genuinely boutique, but its style is undeniably boutique.
-The modern building sparkles gleaming white against the blue sky.
+The modern building of Tenuta Centoporte sparkles gleaming white against the blue sky.
 The aquamarine paintwork reminds you that you are near a sea as aquamarine as they come.
-Inside-outside living is the order of the day, as comfortable lounge and dining rooms spill out onto wonderful terraces to make the most of the Salento’s mild climate.
+Inside-outside living is the order of the day at Tenuta Centoporte hotel, as comfortable lounge and dining rooms spill out onto wonderful terraces to make the most of the Salento’s mild climate.
 White and tints of white are de rigueur in the bedrooms and public areas.
 Sumptuously comfy white sofas tempt you to relax.
 Sheer white curtains billow in the breeze.
 Large white umbrellas glisten in the bright Salento sunshine.
-Actually, at times, it feels as if you have been transported to another continent – some chic resort on a secret island somewhere, very relaxing and laid back.
-Yet, this hotel has a real Pugliese identity and typical Pugliese ceramics adorn every nook and cranny.
-It’s a delight.
+Actually, at times, it feels as if you have been transported to another continent or some chic resort on a secret island somewhere, very relaxing and laid back.
+Yet, the hotel Tenuta Centoporte has a real Pugliese identity and typical Pugliese ceramics adorn every nook and cranny.

-Tenuta Centoporte’s gardens are a joy.
+Family friendly Tenuta Centoporte’s gardens are a joy.
 Beautifully kept and lush, they teem with bougainvillea, colourful flowers, perfumed herbs, palms and, of course, the ubiquitous olive trees.
-Clipped hedges line paths and lawns, which are punctuated now and then with gazebos and places to sit and relax.
-The pool, surrounded by huge daybeds, more gazebos and sunbeds, is lovely.
-The small spa chalet is well worth a visit to be pampered.
-The poolside bar is just too tempting.
-Those light lunches are irresistible.
-Those fancy cocktails at dusk (or actually any time of day!) are simply unavoidable.
+Clipped hedges line paths and lawns, which are punctuated now and then with gazebos and places to sit and relax by the pool, surrounded by huge daybeds, more gazebos and sunbeds.
+The small spa chalet is well worth a visit to be pampered as well as the poolside bar which is just too tempting, those light lunches are irresistible & the fancy cocktails at dusk (or actually any time of day!) are simply unavoidable.
 The restaurant serves tantalising dishes, based very much on Pugliese cuisine.